krenerd/ultimate-sr/README.md

 # One-to-Many Approach for Improving Perceptual Super-Resolution :satisfied:
 =======

-Compatible Training Objective for Improving Perceptual Super-Resolution implemented in Tensorflow 2.0+.
+Official Implementation of **Compatible Training Objective for Improving Perceptual Super-Resolution** in Tensorflow 2.0+.

 This repository contains the implementation and training of the methods proposed in the paper Compatible Training Objective for Improving Perceptual Super-Resolution.(Link)